The Bankrate promise

 What is high-risk homeowners insurance?

-When insurance companies evaluate a home’s potential risk, both the factors related to the home and the homeowner’s profile may be taken into consideration.
+When homeowners insurance companies evaluate a home’s potential risk, both the factors related to the home and the homeowner’s profile may be taken into consideration.
 Homeowners insurance companies typically have three main risk-related concerns: what type of loss or losses the house might face, the likelihood of the claim or claims and the associated costs.
 Greater possibility and higher costs of potential repairs are typically the factors that designate a home as high-risk.

 Situations that can make you “high risk” for homeowners insurance